keller-mark/blog.markk.co/2025-09-29-thoughts-on-ai.md

 🚧 work in progress; some sections more complete than others

-_I like to think about this blog post as externalizing my thoughts on AI to free up space in my brain to think about other topics_
+_I like to think about this blog post as externalizing my thoughts on AI to free up space in my brain to think about other topics._

 ## What does it mean to be "fluent in AI"?